tarunbandeppanavarsuresh/Tarun-Bandeppanavar-Suresh-4NI23EC110/README.md

 where:
 Vov = Vgs - Vth

-The voltage gain is given by: Av = -gm RdorAv = Vout/Vin
+The voltage gain is given by: Av = -gm Rd  or Av = Vout/Vin

 A MOSFET in saturation and acts as a constant current source, making it useful for amplifier circuits.